dynakashima/TicTacToe/README.md

 #####################

 2 Player real time tic tac toe game.
 Very simple game where two people go head to head at the classic game of tic tac toe.
+Use a finite state machine on the server side to send messages to the client.

+Future possibilites:
+I plan to add a frontend framework (Angular probably) to replace the jquery I have for the frontend.
+First time using socketio so didn't want to complicate and the problem.

+Add a redis database to persist the game boards.
+Which will also allow for the possibilites of matches.

 Tic Tac Toe
 Core